elviks/daily-report/README.md

 - **Docker**: Use provided Dockerfile
 - **Vercel**: Use Vercel CLI or connect Git repository
 - **Netlify**: Connect Git repository with build settings

+I have now configured your project for deployment with Coolify.
+Here's a summary of what I've done:

+1.  **Created a `Dockerfile`:** This file will be used by Coolify to build a container image of your Next.js application.
+2.  **Created a `docker-compose.yml` file:** This file defines the services for your application and a MongoDB database.
+It's configured to connect your application to the database container.
+3.  **Simplified the database connection:** I've updated your `lib/mongodb.ts` file to use a direct connection to the MongoDB container, removing the unnecessary complexity of the previous implementation.

+To deploy your application, you'll need to push these new files (`Dockerfile` and `docker-compose.yml`) to your Git repository.
+Once you've done that, you can follow these steps in Coolify:

+1.  **Connect your Git repository to Coolify:** In your Coolify dashboard, create a new project and connect it to the Git repository where you've pushed the changes.
+2.  **Configure the build and start commands:** Coolify will automatically detect the `docker-compose.yml` file and use it to build and deploy your application.
+You shouldn't need to configure any additional build or start commands.
+3.  **Deploy your application:** Once your repository is connected, you can trigger a deployment in Coolify.
+Coolify will then pull your code, build the Docker images, and start the services defined in your `docker-compose.yml` file.

+That's it!
+You should now have your Next.js application and MongoDB database running in your VPS, managed by Coolify.
+If you encounter any issues, feel free to ask for further assistance.

+### Backing Up and Restoring Your Database

+Here's how you can create and restore backups for your MongoDB database:

+#### Creating a Backup

+1.  **Run the `mongodump` command from your VPS terminal:**
+    ```bash
+    docker-compose exec db mongodump --db daily-report --out /data/backup
+    ```
+    This will create a backup of your `daily-report` database and store it in the `backups` directory in your project folder.

+#### Restoring a Backup

+1.  **Place your backup files in the `backups` directory on your VPS.** The backup should be a directory named `daily-report`.
+2.  **Run the `mongorestore` command:**
+    ```bash
+    docker-compose exec db mongorestore --db daily-report --drop /data/backup/daily-report
+    ```
+    This will restore your database from the backup.

+#### Automating Backups

+For a production environment, you can automate your backups by creating a `cron` job on your VPS that runs the `mongodump` command at a regular interval.